corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

 Transactions that do not require notarization (for example, issuance) also store recovery metadata such that any observers to an issuance transaction may also be recovered.
-That is, should an issuance transaction fail to broadcast the transaction to an observer peer, it will be possible to invoke the recovery flow at the initiator to ensure the transaction is correctly re-distributed to that observer peer.
+That is, should an issuance transaction fail to broadcast the transaction to an observer peer, it is possible to invoke the recovery flow at the initiator to ensure the transaction is correctly re-distributed to that observer peer.

 {{< note >}}